State Preemption of Local Equitable Housing Policies

 Mapping State Preemption of Local Equitable Housing Policies

-This mapping tool developed by the Local Solutions Support Center brings together research from Grounded Solutions Network, PowerSwitch Action, the Poverty & Race Research Action Council (PRRAC), the National Fair Housing Alliance, and the Urban Law Center, to document state preemption of inclusive and equitable local housing policies.
+This mapping tool developed by the Local Solutions Support Center brings together and updates research from Grounded Solutions Network, PowerSwitch Action, the Poverty & Race Research Action Council (PRRAC), the National Fair Housing Alliance, and the Urban Law Center, to document state preemption of inclusive and equitable local housing policies.

 BACKGROUND